dullroar/swingor/README.md

 * `ImageProcessor.ProcessImageExifs` - adds copyright notice to image EXIF metadata if missing.

+* `ImageProcessor.AddWatermark` - adds copyright watermark to image if image has copyright text in its EXIF metadata.

 * `RSS.ProcessRSSFeed` - processes Markdown files and produces an RSS feed for the resulting HTML files.